DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Introduction

 \section{Introduction}

 The rapid growth of large-scale pre-trained models has reshaped modern machine learning, enabling state-of-the-art performance across a wide range of vision and language tasks \cite{bommasani2022opportunitiesrisksfoundationmodels, wei2022emergent}.
 The prohibitive cost of fully fine-tuning these models has spurred significant interest in parameter-efficient fine-tuning (PEFT) methods, which achieve strong downstream performance while modifying only a small fraction of parameters.
 A variety of PEFT methods have been developed to adapt large-scale pre-trained models without incurring the cost of full fine-tuning.
 Early approaches, such as adapter layers, insert small trainable modules between frozen transformer blocks, while prefix- and prompt-tuning prepend learnable vectors to the model’s input space.
 More recently, Low-Rank Adaptation (LoRA) has become a foundational technique for efficient fine-tuning of large-scale models across multiple AI domains.
-Originally proposed by \cite{lora}, LoRA introduces low-rank trainable adapters into existing weight matrices, reducing computational overhead while maintaining high task performance.
+Originally proposed by \cite{lora}, LoRA introduces a low-rank trainable adapters into pretrained weight matrices, reducing computational overhead while maintaining high task performance.
 Beyond its success in natural language processing (NLP), LoRA has demonstrated strong adaptability in computer vision \cite{yang2024lowrankadaptationfoundationmodels}, speech processing, and reinforcement learning \cite{lorarl}.
 LoRA also plays a pivotal role in federated and distributed learning, enabling efficient personalization while preserving data privacy \cite{lorafederatedlearning, xu2025dpdylorafinetuningtransformerbasedmodels}.

 Despite its effectiveness in providing a flexible low-rank adaptation, LoRA’s rigid low-rank formulation can limit both representational capacity and training stability.
 Several extensions have sought to address these shortcomings.
-For instances, Dynamic LoRA (DyLoRA) \cite{dylora} and AdaLoRA \cite{adalora} proposes rank scheduling during training to allocate variable ranks dynamically, leading to more expressive feature subspaces.
 Notably, DoRA \cite{dora} introduces a directional-based normalization approach: instead of learning flexible low-rank updates directly, it decomposes pre-trained weights into magnitude and directional components.
 This design improves representational power relative to vanilla LoRA and mitigates some instability.